Pillsbury Ushers in Five Summertime Tech Deals

 In his litigation practice, Mr. Sibarium has represented clients in cases involving claims such as price fixing, tying, boycotts, monopolization, unfair competition, misappropriation of trade secrets, breach of contract, fraud, trade libel, deceptive trade practices, and other business torts.
 He has tried cases against both the Antitrust Division and the FTC.
 He was the architect of the defense that persuaded the FTC to reverse an administrative law judge's divestiture order in a high-profile consummated merger case, and a key member of the trial team that obtained dismissal of the DOJ's effort to enjoin a proposed merger in the healthcare sector.
 He was lead counsel for a medical device manufacturer in its successful defense against monopolization claims, and for a vertically integrated optical company in its suit for injunctive relief ending a national boycott following the company's acquisition of a national retailer.

-Mr. Sibarium has analyzed the competitive effects of hundreds of proposed mergers, acquisitions, and joint ventures over the past 25 years in both private practice and government service.
+Mr. Sibarium has analyzed the competitive effects of hundreds of proposed mergers, acquisitions, and joint ventures for nearly 30 years in both private practice and government service.
 He recently obtained unconditional merger clearance for an optical industry client in its multi-billion dollar acquisition of an iconic eyewear company before the FTC.
 Mr. Sibarium was a key member of the antitrust teams that successfully guided a major telecommunications merger through the Department of Justice, and he successfully represented one of the nation's largest wholesale bakers through a series of acquisitions of major competitors.
 He has obtained clearances for transactions in other industries as diverse as aerospace, healthcare, airport security, wholesale foods, energy, financial services, chemicals, computers, agricultural products, telecommunications, and retail.
 By combining this substantive antitrust and litigation experience with his knowledge of the premerger reporting requirements under the Hart-Scott-Rodino Antitrust Improvements Act, Mr. Sibarium is able to more efficiently serve clients throughout the merger-review process.
 Where necessary, he coordinates the activities of competition counsel across the globe.

 His trade regulation practice includes representing household-name clients in FTC investigations and state attorney general investigations in matters arising from advertising claims, warranties, deceptive pricing, product labeling, and other FTC trade regulation rules.
 He has represented national advertisers in industries such as computers, health care services, foods, and retail.